VinceZK/json-on-relations/README.md

 It is from object perspective to map to relations, and from relation perspective, to model the objects.
 It is not a black box, instead, it tries to make data model more understandable.
 It is both a framework and toolset that facilitates both modeling and consuming.
-It acts more like a bridge which connects enterprise applications to the modern web.
+It acts more like a bridge which connects enterprise applications to the modern web technologies.

 Here also gives an [example](https://vincezk.github.io/Portal/) on how to build a CRUD App with JSON-On-Relations.